pasmimmo/WRabbitC/README.md

  * just unzip the folder and place in YourSite/wp-content/plugins/

 ## A bit of history,
-wrtabbitc was born as part of my internship for a degree in computer science at the University of Salerno, where I studied, after a few nights between me and the computer I decided to try to turn my php code into a draft of plugin that can be integrated into wordpress.
+wrabbitc was born as part of my internship for a degree in computer science at the University of Salerno, where I studied, after a few nights between me and the computer I decided to try to turn my php code into a draft of plugin that can be integrated into wordpress.

 ## Authors